ayush2512005/-RE-DACT-Intelligent-Multi-Format-Redaction-and-Data-Privacy-Solution/README.md

 # -RE-DACT-Intelligent-Multi-Format-Redaction-and-Data-Privacy-Solution
 In order to remotely redact and anonymize data in the form of text, photos, and videos, respectively, the RE-DACT technology was specifically created as an intelligent technologysystem.
-The solution ensures sufficient and quick redaction while maintaining the quality of the material since it makes use of cutting-edge OCR and NLP
+The solution ensures sufficient and quick redaction while maintaining the quality of the material since it makes use of cutting-edge OCR and NLP.